gitlabhq/gitlabhq/doc/administration/container_registry.md

 - the user running the Container Registry daemon,
 - the user running GitLab
-- and to the user running the Nginx web server.

 > **Warning** You should confirm that all GitLab, Registry and web server users have access to this directory.